ngogb02/CS50P-Final-Project/README.md

 1. class_project.py
 2. classes.py
 3. project.py
+4. test_project.py
-4. inventory.json
+5. inventory.json
-5. main.py
+6. main.py
-6. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - will be explained in the section)
+7. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - will be explained in the section)
-7. resource.qrc -> resource.py (this file is produced by Qt Designer - will be explained in the section)
+8. resource.qrc -> resource.py (this file is produced by Qt Designer - will be explained in the section)

 The images/icons are not actually needed to run the application, but nice to have, to produce a polished looking GUI.
 The GUI's icons are all embedded in resource.py, so not having the images folder will not produce any error when launcing the GUI.
-<br> 8. images folder (this folder contains the images of the icons)
+<br> 9. images folder (this folder contains the images of the icons) and the images that are displayed in this README file.

 ### class_project.py
 This file contains the class House() and class InputReq():